Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: A miscellany of facts on ink

-Moreover, conditionally on $\{\hatink_\ell\}_{\ell=0}^j$, each possibility is equally likely. \end{proposition} \begin{proof}Box \ref{box:chameleon} shows that there are no pink particles left in the system after depinking is performed.
+Moreover, conditionally on $\{\hatink_\ell\}_{\ell=0}^j$, each possibility is equally likely. \end{proposition} \begin{pf}Box~\ref{boxchameleon} shows that there are no pink particles left in the system after depinking is performed.
 This implies that $\hatink_j= \ink_{D_j} = |R^C_{D_j}|$.
-Moreover, since the total number of non-black particles is $|V|-k+1$, there must be $\hatink_j$ red and $|V|-k+1-\hatink_j$ white particles at time $D_j$.
+Moreover, since the total number of nonblack particles is $|V|-k+1$, there must be $\hatink_j$ red and $|V|-k+1-\hatink_j$ white particles at time $D_j$.

 A pinkening step decreases the number of red and white particles by $1$ each and increases the number of pink particles by $2$.
 However, no pinkenings are performed if the number of pink particles is at least the number of red or the number of white particles.
-In other words, the number of pinkening steps until the next depinking is precisely the {\em smallest} $p$ satisfying $2p\geq \hatink_j-p$ or $2p\geq |V|-k-1-\hatink_j-p$, which is $p=\Delta(\hatink_j)$ for $\Delta$ defined in \eqnref{defDelta}.
+In other words, the number of pinkening steps until the next depinking is precisely the \textit{smallest} $p$ satisfying $2p\geq\hatink_j-p$ or $2p\geq |V|-k-1-\hatink_j-p$, which is $p=\Delta(\hatink_j)$ for $\Delta$ defined in (\ref{eqdefDelta}).